spide-r/ViridianLibrary/content/_index.md

 I am currently employed at [\${publicly_traded_company}](/) working as a [\${job_title}](/).

-# Top of Mind:
+# Top of Mind

-Consolidating the various online services I use, and determining the effort required to fully migrate to Linux.
+- Consolidating the various online services I use
+- Determining the effort required to fully migrate to Linux
+- Learning and applying IAC concepts